hydephp/develop/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability within this package, please send an e-mail to the creator, Caen De Silva, via caen@desilva.se.
+You can also report a vulnerability through GitHub with the following link: https://github.com/hydephp/develop/security/advisories.

 All security vulnerabilities will be promptly addressed.